This post may contain affiliate links.

 - Allow them to cook on the hob for a couple of minutes until you can see the bottom of the eggs starting to set and turn white.

-- Sprinkle on the cheese and finish off under a hot grill until the eggs are cooked to your liking.
+- Finish off under a hot grill until the eggs are cooked to your liking then scatter over the chopped parsley and crumble over the feta before serving.

 Notes